rjashby/Wheres-My-Sammich/Project-Log.md

 1:45 pm - Ran some errands and ate lunch.
 Back at it.

 3:40 pm - Lost track of time.
 Set up firebase/firestore, signup, review form, and navbar

+4:45 - Attempting to get log in/authorization working.